-West Sussex Fire & Rescue Service is in the second wave of services to be inspected.
+WSFRS is in the second wave of services to be inspected.
 It is anticipated the inspection will take place in late 2018.

-Inspections will allow the public to see - from a small number of easy to understand categories - how well their local fire & rescue service is performing and improving year on year.
+Inspections will allow the public to see how well their local fire and rescue service is performing and improving year on year.